 WHAT PARTICIPANTS CAN EXPECTParticipation involves an initial visit, and two follow up visits at 6 and 18 months.
 Both parents/grandparents and children will take part in an interview, complete questionnaires, provide hair and blood samples, have blood pressure and heart rate assessed, and have physical measurements.
 The child will also provide saliva samples.

 IRB:STUDY19110085B - Biomarkers in the HPA axis and inflammatory pathways for maladaptive stress response in children

 MEET THE RESEARCHER

-Nadine M. Melhem, PhD, MPH, is Assistant Professor of Psychiatry at the University of Pittsburgh School of Medicine.
-Trained in psychiatric genetic epidemiology, Dr. Melhem has a long history of working in research and a special interest in studying the familial transmission of mood disorders.
+Nadine M. Melhem, PhD, MPH, is associate professor of psychiatry at the University of Pittsburgh School of Medicine.
+Trained in psychiatric genetic epidemiology, Dr. Melhem has a long history of working in research and a special interest in studying the impacts of stress and trauma on children and families.